RyanShook/traveladapter/readme.md

 ## Contributing

-Have you been to one of the countries and know
+Help make traveling easier for everyone by sharing what you know about power in other countries!
+I'd love to have your help adding to this database.
+You can contribute by starting a [pull request](https://github.com/RyanShook/traveladapter.xyz/pulls) or you can [email me](mailto:traveladapterxyz@gmail.com).

 ## License

-This project is licensed under the MIT License - see https://opensource.org/licenses/MIT for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgments